R&D Cluster Programs Section

 Technology Pioneer Fellows

-Our "Tech Pioneers" are researchers who are committed to developing commercial applications over 1-2 years.
+Our "Tech Pioneers" are researchers who are committed to developing commercially focused technologies over 1-2 years.
 When they join the program they also become part of the R&D Cluster Programs team, and we work closely with them to help them succeed.

 Name: Shivani Sathish